The Hebridean Islands have a certain magic no matter what time of year.

-But the likes of South Uist, Benbecula, North Uist, Berneray, Scalpay, Harris and Lewis are all separated by water which makes visting each one that bit tricker and time consuming.
+But the likes of South Uist, Benbecula, North Uist, Berneray, Scalpay, Harris and Lewis are all separated by water which makes visiting each one that bit tricker and time consuming.

-And this is why us here at Adventure 52 are ultra-excited about a brand new 280km mountain bike journey over seven Hebridean Islands which is called the 7-Day Hebridean Trail.
+This is why we’re ultra-excited about a brand new 280km mountain bike journey over seven Hebridean Islands which is called the 7-Day Hebridean Trail.

 The route has taken years of thought and preparation to put together (imagine the logistics of getting between islands and making sure you get to ride and see the best routes on each one).

 Now thanks to the hard work by the team at Wilderness Scotland we can now ride these islands in just seven days.

 The 7-day Hebridean Trail costs £995 and includes quality accommodation, most meals, equipment, guiding and backup.

 Departures start in May and then run in June and in September.

 Cycle the mountain biking trail that links seven Hebridean Islands – Planned Itinerary

 Day 1 – Inverness to the Island of South Uist: travel to South Uist via ferry from Oban.